How to Toilet Train Your Puppy

 Adding a new puppy to the family is an exciting time, full of endless love and puppy kisses!
 Now that your pup has moved into your loving home, adjusting to life away from mum and siblings can be stressful.
 Your puppy is still learning how the world works and is entirely dependent on you to show them the ropes.

 Unless you enjoy cleaning up messes, toilet training is probably one of the first things you'll want to teach your little ball of fur.
 Here's our guide to get you started with toilet training.

-Whether you are a seasoned dog parent or new to puppy care, you will soon notice that pups tend to follow a routine.
-Take advantage of this by creating a feeding schedule.
-This makes it easier to predict when your pup needs to go potty as they tend to do this after eating, waking up, and after play.
+Whether you are a seasoned dog parent or new to puppy care, you will soon notice that pups tend to follow a routine, and you can use this to help your pup get the hang of toilet training more quickly.
+Create a feeding schedule to make it easier to predict when your pup needs to go potty as they tend to do this after eating, waking up, and after play.

 Top Pet Toilets

 Supervise your pup in all areas of the house, so as to reduce the risk of accidents.
 Over time you may increase the area your pup can access as their toilet training progresses.
 Remember that accidents happen.
 If your puppy toilets in the house, stay calm and avoid any anger or scolding.
 They might interpret your anger or frustration as punishment for relieving themselves in general and may develop sneaky habits or avoid going within your presence.
 Calmly clean up after your puppy using an enzymatic cleaner to remove the scent from the wrong area and get back to enforcing your routine.

 Cleaning up quickly after your puppy has an accident is a must for every pet parent.
 Not only does this promote cleanliness and overall hygiene, removing traces of the crime scene helps to prevent your pup from wanting to re-offend.
 Stock up with poop bags, enzymatic cleaners, pet wipes, training pads and lots of patience.